saurabh0719/elara/README.md

 <div align="center">
     <img src="elara.png" width ="75%">
-    <p>Elara DB is an easy to use, lightweight NoSQL database written for python that can also be used as a fast in-memory cache.
+    <p>Elara DB is an easy to use, lightweight NoSQL database written for python that can also be used as a fast in-memory cache for JSON-serializable data.
 Includes various methods to manipulate data structures in-memory, secure database files and export data.</p>
 </div>

 ```sh